josenoguera-94/flutter_learning/README.md

 - `animate_do: ^3.3.4`: A Flutter package to create beautiful animations
 - `intl: ^0.19.0`: A Flutter package to internationalize your app
 - `go_router: ^14.1.2`: A Flutter package to manage routes [navigation](https://docs.flutter.dev/ui/navigation)
+- `flutter_riverpod: ^2.2.0`: A Flutter package to manage the state of your app

 ## Permisos
 - [permisos](https://developer.android.com/reference/android/Manifest.permission)